-As a Harvest VISTA Leader in the AmeriCorps Harvest VISTA program at Harvest Against Hunger, Laura Kozuszek will be focusing on developing long-lasting strategies regarding program outreach, engagement, communications, and recruitment to support the 12 host sites around the country.
+Laura Kozuszek will be focusing on developing long-lasting strategies as a Harvest VISTA Leader in the AmeriCorps Harvest VISTA Program at Harvest Against Hunger.
+This will include program outreach, engagement, communications, and recruitment to support the 12 host sites around the country.
 The overall goal of the Harvest VISTA program is to reduce food waste while increasing the amount of fresh nutritious produce available to people experiencing poverty by building capacity within sustainable gleaning, produce recovery, and other food system programs.
-Other aspects of her work will ensure that training of AmeriCorps members on the Harvest VISTA team are up-to-date and accurate, on-going mentoring is provided as necessary, and communicate the impacts of the program to the community!
+Other aspects of her work will ensure that training of AmeriCorps members on the Harvest VISTA team are current, on-going mentoring is provided as necessary, and communicate of the impacts of the program to the community.

 Laura enjoys working on national and global complex societal issues regarding the cross-section of the environment and human interaction.
-She has trained in various areas that have gained her a wide range of experience such as studying biology and business (obtained her B.Sc. in biology in 2015 from Walsh University), working in disaster management, and certified as an advanced open water scuba diver.
+She has trained in various areas such as biology and business (obtained her B.Sc. in biology and minor in business in 2015 from Walsh University), working in disaster management, and certified as a PADI advanced open water scuba diver to give her a wide range of experiences.
 She is a recent graduate of Northeastern University where she earned her M.Sc. in Global Studies & International Relations with concentration in International Economics and Consulting and a regional area focus in Sub-Saharan Africa.

 She currently resides on Anderson Island, Washington.
-In her free time, she loves to explore new places (visited 12 countries and counting!) and spending time with her husband and Lily, a rescued Tabby from the Humane Society.
+In her free time, she loves to explore new places (visited 12 countries and counting!) and spending time with her husband and Lily, a rescued Tabby from the Humane Society – Pikes Peak Region.